 Performance outcomes Acceptable outcomes Limits to clearing PO1 Clearing is avoided, or is limited to the extent that is necessary to: No acceptable outcome is prescribed. restore the ecological and environmental condition of land, or divert existing natural channels in a way that replicates the existing form of the natural channels, or prepare for the likelihood of a natural disaster, or remove contaminants from land.
-Wetlands (land restoration, natural disaster prep aration) PO2 Maintain vegetation associated with any natural wetland to protect: (1) water quality by filtering sediments, nutrients and other pollutants (2) aquatic habitat (3) terrestrial habitat or where this is not reasonably possible, rehabilitate.
-AO2.1 Clearing does not occur: (1) in any natural wetland, or (2) within 100 metres of any natural wetland.
-OR AO2.2 Clearing only occurs within 100 metres of any natural wetland where: (1) the clearing does not occur within 50 metres of the natural wetland, or (2) the widths stipulated by Table 1 are not exceeded.
-OR AO2.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, the cleared area is rehabilitated in accordance with an environmental clearing management plan .
+Wetlands (land restoration, natural disaster preparation)

+PO2 Maintain vegetation associated with any natural wetland to protect:

+- (1) water quality by filtering sediments, nutrients and other pollutants

+- (2) aquatic habitat

+- (3) terrestrial habitat

+or where this is not reasonably possible, rehabilitate.

+- (1) in any natural wetland, or - (2) within 100 metres of any natural wetland.

+A02.2 Clearing only occurs within 100 metres of any natural wetland where:

+- (1) the clearing does not occur within 50 metres of the natural wetland, or - (2) the widths stipulated by Table 1 are not exceeded.

+AO2.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, the cleared area is rehabilitated in accordance with an environmental clearing management plan.